Armored Heart: Tamed Soul

 Lauren smiled at her, then slipped off with the ease of familiarity, undoing her cloak and stowing it in one of the saddlebags without looking away from Celia.
 She followed suit, though her motion wasn’t quite as graceful, and moved to help the pegasus with his gear.
 Windstrider did not seem to appreciate the attempt, and huffed, trotting over to the brook.
 Lauren didn’t seem to think that was an issue, though.
 She was spreading out a blanket on the grass, and pulling a paper-wrapped package from…

-“How many of those not-places does Gella even have?” she asked as she sat down by the priestess.
+“How many of those no-spaces does Gella even have?”
+She asked as she sat down by the priestess.

 “It's chicken and watercress,” Lauren said happily, taking a bite of her own.

-So this is what passes for trail rations for her treasures?
+So this is what passes for trail rations for her Treasures?
 Celia shook her head.
 Just another way that working for Gella would have its advantages.
-She had gotten used to making do with tough dry biscuits, beer, and salted meat.
+She had gotten used to making do with hardtack, beer, and salted meat.
 The soft fluffy bread, the white meat, it looked as though it had just been made back at the manor.
 It was still warm, too.
-After taking a few more pensive bites, she washed it down with the clean, clear water from a glass flask Lauren had brought.
+After taking a few more pensive bites, she washed it down with the clean, clear water from a waterskin Lauren had brought.
 I suppose that makes sense if you don’t need to worry about carrying it on the move.

 Celia was surprised, and a little relieved, to see that her answer wasn’t instant.
 From Violet, the consideration had been expected.
 But Lauren had come off as airheaded, so it was good to see she still could take things seriously.
 She watched as the priestess took another bite of her sandwich, then nodded.